NCU-CC/API-Documentation/README.md

 > /personnel/v1
 - [/cards/{cardNumber}](personnel-service/v1/cards.md)

-## Errors
+## Error Status Code

 HTTP Status Code | Description
 ---------------- | -----------------
-400              | invalid body or parameter
+400              | invalid body or parameter.
-403              | access a protected resource without correct access token 404              | requested resource not found
+403              | access a protected resource with an invalid access token.
+404              | resource not found.
-500              | internal server error
+500              | internal server error.

 ## Problems?
 If you have any problems, please file a issue or just send us pull requests.
 Any pull requests submitted to master branch are not allowed, please submit to **develop** branch.
+It would be appreciated that with brief descriptions and some unit tests to proof.

 ## Format Reference
 The format of this document refer to [Documentation for University of Waterloo API](https://github.com/uWaterloo/api-documentation).